noahehall/theBookOfNoah/databases/mysql_new.md

     - param2 - the max memory that should be allocated for each column during analysis
       - default 8,192 bytes (8mb)
   - `benchmark()`
+    - used to evaluate the performance of a mysql serer
+      - param1 - number of times to run the expression
+      - param2 - expression to run
   - `database()`
+    - returns the name of the database currently in use for the session
+    - if no database is selected/set as default `null` is returned
+    - `schema()` does the same thing
   - `found_rows()`
+    - use this function in conjunction with the `sql_calc_found_rows` option of a `select` statement to determine the number of rows an sql statement using a `limit` clause would have generated without the limitation
   - `last_insert_id()`
   - `row_count()`
   - `schema()`